 Crypto Divorce – what to do if you think your spouse is hiding Bitcoin and other cryptocurrencies from you

 From Bitcoin to Ethereum, managing the division of cryptocurrencies in a divorce is understandably very complicated – and even more so if you think your spouse may be hiding their digital assets from you.
-In this guide, two of our Family partners, Vandana Chitroda and Mark Phillips, who are currently dealing with divorce cases involving cryptocurrencies, answer some of the most frequently asked questions.
+In this guide, two of our Family lawyers, Mark Phillips and John Newberry who are currently dealing with divorce cases involving cryptocurrencies, answer some of the most frequently asked questions.